Acute subdural hematoma - use of CT windows

 0 images remaining

-Thin right parietal acute subdural haematoma, causing sulcal effacement, but no mid line shift.
+Thin right parietal acute subdural hematoma, causing sulcal effacement, but no mid line shift.
 The blood extends over the right side of the tentorium.

 Small amount of subarachnoid blood in the right parietal lobe close to the cerebral convexity.